 Example: Two classes green and red and a data point which is to be classified

 Above is the graph which shows different data points that are red ones, green ones, and a black data point which is classified amongst these two classes.

-KNN algorithms decide a number k which is the nearest Neighbor to that data point which is to be classified.
+KNN algorithms decide a number k which is the nearest Neighbor to that data point that is to be classified.
 If the value of k is 5 it will look for 5 nearest Neighbors to that data point.

-The simple version of the K-nearest neighbor classifier algorithms is to predict the target label by finding the nearest neighbor class.
+The simple version of the K-nearest neighbour classifier algorithms is to predict the target label by finding the nearest neighbour class.
 The closest class to the point which is to be classified is calculated using Euclidean distance.